giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 }
 ```

-Since I'm using Visual Studio Code, and you write the above code, I'll get a squiggly red line
+Since I'm using Visual Studio Code, when I write the above code, I get a nice squiggly red line
 on the `name` parameter:

 ![error when untyped parameter](img/jsdoc-error-on-unknown-type-in-breakname.png)